Seay Library Services for Students

 Please contact the Music Department if you have any questions concerning the Pre-Theory Exam or theory courses.

 The Music Librarian and other Library staff members are ready to offer research assistance.
 Please drop by, call 719-389-6560, or contact us by email.
-Assistance is also provided via the Tutt Library Reference Desk--in person, by telephone (719-389-6662), or via email.
+Assistance is also provided via the Tutt Library Research Desk--in person, by telephone (719-389-6662), or via email.

 The Music Librarian specializes in supporting the musical interests of the Colorado College community.
 As the liaison librarian in music, she places particular emphasis on the research needs of music students and Music Department faculty.
 For help in other disciplines find your liaison librarian here.